 In general business speak, there’s a good chance you use the words asset and expense interchangeably.
 In accounting terms, however, assets and expenses are distinctly different.
 They’re coded separately in your books and represented differently on your tax return.
-Understanding the difference will have important implications for your business taxes.
+Understanding the difference of assets vs. expenses will have important implications for your business taxes.

 What’s the difference between an expense and an asset?

-When we refer to expenses and assets, we’re referring to anything your company purchases in order to do business.
+When we refer to assets vs. expenses, we’re referring to anything your company purchases in order to do business.
 It could be as small as a package of pens, or a big-ticket purchase, such as a vehicle or electronic equipment.
 What we’re not talking about here is real property (e.g. your office, land, etc.).
 While property is considered an asset, it’s handled differently for tax purposes and doesn’t fit into our example.

 In order to distinguish between an expense and an asset, you need to know the purchase price of the item.
 Anything that costs more than $2,500 is considered an asset.
 Items under that $2,500 threshold are expenses.

 Let’s say your business spent $300 on a printer and $3,000 on a copier last year.